 - At the point an applicant enrols, the applicant becomes a student.
 At that point, we cannot withdraw an offer.
-However, students needs may then be considered within the standard Wellbeing Review meeting process and could result in an interruption from study - 2.
+However, students needs may then be considered within the standard HE Study and Wellbeing Review meeting process and could result in an interruption from study - 2.
 In all cases, the Student Support Hub can advise applicants/students

-Appendix 5 - Wellbeing Review Meeting notes and action plan template
+Appendix 5 - Initial or Continuing/Significant Concerns Support Meeting notes and action plan template